 - You prefer being close to services

-- You are visiting for 1–3 nights
+- You’re visiting Gozo for 1–3 nights

 Avoid it if you want immediate sea access from your door.